beaverbuilder/documentation/docs/bb-theme/customizer-settings/header.md

   When the setting is **Enabled**, you must click each level to display the next level of submenu.
   ![](/img/customizer-settings-the-header-tab-09144492.gif)
 * **Responsive collapse**
-  Choose **No** to allow more than one submeu to be open at the same time  when the Hamburger icon or Menu button is in use.
+  Choose **No** to allow more than one submenu to be open at the same time  when the Hamburger icon or Menu button is in use.
 Choose **Yes** to automatically hide a submenu when another submenu is opened.

 ## Nav style